 There is also a small free car park further along Cool Oak Lane at the top of Woodfield Park — on the left just before the road bends sharply right — and a larger car park at the north end of the site off the sharp bend in Goldsmith Avenue.
 At the western end of the site, near the dam, a car park can be found at the end of Birchen Grove.
 In this area there is also street parking in Kinloch Drive and Townsend Lane.

 By rail — The nearest railway station to the WHCG hides is Hendon (Thameslink), which is a 10-minute walk away.
-Turn right out of station and walk down Station Road to West Hendon.
+Go right out of station and walk down Station Road to West Hendon Broadway.
 Turn left and cross over at traffic lights to go down Cool Oak Lane.
-(A new station is planned to serve Brent Cross Shopping Centre, and it might be a fraction closer to the reservoir.)
+(A new Thameslink station is planned to serve Brent Cross Shopping Centre, and this might be a fraction closer to the reservoir.)

-Disabled access — Wheelchair access to the main WHCG hide is no longer possible because of deterioration to the approach footpath and the access ramp.
-However, wheelchairs can still reach a viewing platform overlooking the main reservoir just west of Cool Oak Bridge.
+Disabled access — Wheelchair access to the main WHCG hide is difficult because the all-weather footpath laid down by the London Borough of Barnet some years ago has not been maintained.
+If you do manage to reach the hide, it is easily accessed by a gently sloping approach ramp.
+Wheelchairs can still reach a viewing platform overlooking the main reservoir just west of Cool Oak Bridge.

-There are no toilet or refreshment facilities on the site.
-The nearest are at Birchen Grove Garden Centre (NW9 8RY) and the Hendon branch of Sainsbury’s (NW9 6JX), both within a short walk of the site.
+There are currently no toilet or refreshment facilities on the site (but watch this space).
+The nearest facilities are at Birchen Grove Garden Centre (NW9 8RY), the Hendon branch of Sainsbury’s (NW9 6JX) and a couple of outlets in West Hendon Broadway.

-Sainsbury’s To reach the large Sainsbury’s store, leave the site at the far end of the northern marsh, beyond the bowling green, and turn right along Goldsmith Avenue to The Hyde.
-Across the road you will see Sainsbury’s, open from 7am to 10pm (Sundays 10.30am to 4.30pm).
+Sainsbury’s To reach Sainsbury’s large West Hendon store, leave the site at the far end of the northern marsh, beyond the bowling green, and turn right along Goldsmith Avenue to The Hyde.
+Across the road you will see the supermarket, open from 7am to 10pm (Sundays 10.30am to 4.30pm).
 Plenty of snack foods and cold drinks are on sale, and if you have no shame you could even patronise the in-store Starsucks outlet.